jss367/blog/_posts/2018-10-10-software-i-use.md

 sumatra (pdf) - or just my web browser now

 patch my pc
+- I'm still looking for something to help me automatically update software on my computer.
+So far I've gone with patch my pc but there's nothing I like

 texmaker - but NEED A DISTRIBUTION WITH IT - MIKTEX hxd (hex editor)